geeraysury/Cocktail-Tool-Project/README.md

     ingredients TEXT NOT NULL,
     instructions TEXT
 );

+5. In index.js, change the value of user and password to your actual DB user and password
-7. To start server, use this code: node index.js
+6. To start server, use this code: node index.js
-8. Search on your browser:
+7. Search on your browser:
 http://localhost:3000

 How to Use the Website: